Enabling Leadership Female Student

 About Just For Kicks

 Just For Kicks (JFK) leverages the power of football to hone critical life skills and enables children from under-resourced schools to carry their leadership learnings from the team sport into real-life situations and challenges.
 Through the program, children work together as teams to learn communication, collaboration, grit and resilience, as well as football techniques.
-Each group consists of 10 girls and 10 boys who practice and learn together, preparing them to participate in Just For Kicks' regional leagues.
+Each batch group consists of 10 girls and 10 boys who learn together also participate in Just For Kicks regional leagues and a national championship.
 The program is functional in around 140 schools impacting 4790 children in Mumbai, Pune, Delhi, Hyderabad, Bengaluru, Chennai, 13 villages in Dharwad and 7 villages in Kumta as of 2019-20.

 About Music Basti